Heshamdan87/C-Users-hesha-Desktop-final-project-irad-septempet-october-2025-hesham-aldandan-main/syriana-student-app/README.md

 ## 📋 Overview

-The **Syriana Student Management System** is a comprehensive web application designed to streamline academic operations at Syriana University.
+The **Syriana Student Management System** is a comprehensive web application designed to streamline academic operations at educational institutions.
 This platform provides a unified solution for students, instructors, and administrators to manage courses, grades, student records, and academic analytics.

+**Syriana Student App** is a complete student management system that helps schools manage:
+- 👥 **Students** - Registration, profiles, and information
+- 📚 **Courses** - Course catalog and enrollment
+- 📊 **Grades** - Grading system with GPA calculation
+- 📈 **Analytics** - Performance tracking and statistics

 ### 🎯 Project Goals